Eben Norton Horsford: Vikings

 Horsford became interested in the theory that the Vikings, specifically Leif Ericson, had visited North America, and set out to prove it.
-He connected the Charles River Basin to places described in the Norse sagas, invented Old Norse etymologies for Algonquian place-names like Naumkeag, Namskaket, and Amoskeag, and 'discovered' Viking archaeological remains.
+He connected the Charles River Basin to places described in the Norse sagas, invented Old Norse etymologies for Algonquian place-names like Naumkeag, Namskaket, and Amoskeag, and claimed to have found Viking archaeological remains.
+Robin Fleming wrote that these included an assertion that he found "an elaborately engineered system of Viking waterways throughout Boston, constructed to support the industrial efforts of the Norse settled in New England, who produced, for three centuries, thousands of tons of wooden drinking cups."
 Horsford had a plaque documenting all this placed on Memorial Drive near Mount Auburn Street in Cambridge, Massachusetts.
 A few miles upstream, at the mouth of Stony Brook, he had Norumbega Tower built marking the supposed location of Norumbega, a Viking fort and city, complete with its Althing and America's first Christian bishop.
 He also commissioned a statue of Leif Ericson that stands on Commonwealth Avenue in Boston.
 The professor wrote a series of books, articles, and pamphlets about the Vikings' visits to Massachusetts.
 After his death, his daughter Cornelia Horsford took up the cause.
 Their work received little support from mainstream historians and archeologists at the time, and even less today.

 In honor of Horsford's generous donations to Wellesley College, a building named Norumbega Hall was dedicated in 1886 and celebrated by a poem by John Greenleaf Whittier.